Updated May 2019

 - Regular Asylum Processing: Depending on the asylum office, the regular asylum processing times are posted on the USCIS website called Affirmative Asylum Scheduling Bulletin.
-This bulletin is not 100% accurate but does give a better guide to the processing times at the different offices.
+This bulletin is not 100% accurate but does give a better guide to the processing times at the different offices and the asylum interview wait time.
 It has only been in use the last couple of years.
 For example, it shows that in the Houston office (which covers the states of Texas, New Mexico and Oklahoma), is taking a little over 3 years for an interview.
 In the New Orleans office, they are taking less than two and a half years.

 - Call In Lists: From my experience working with or contacting at least 5 asylum offices, each office has a call up list process.
 This list is basically on the idea if an asylum applicant were to cancel or reschedule their long-awaited asylum interview; the office would like to fill the spot.
 Many asylum applicants are eagerly awaiting their interview day so they notify the office that they are willing to be called up if an open interview appointment comes up.
 This can take many different forms including being given only a couple days’ notice to three weeks’ notice.